Two business professionals discussing and reviewing documents in an office setting, potentially evaluating business plans.

 A business sale is a comprehensive process in which your company will be scrutinised.
 Preparing the necessary documentation that allows buyers to conduct due diligence will streamline the deal.

 You will need to prepare financial statements, projections and key metrics.
 Pulling together as much data as possible will enhance your chances of finding the optimal buyer for your company and is necessary for the due diligence process during deal completion – preparing beforehand will speed up the process.
+To support this preparation, our corporate finance consulting services can guide you through what to gather and how to present it effectively.

 2. Get a company valuation